Aurcereal/WaterSimulation/README.md

 TODO: incredibly viscous (clearly obviously viscous) demo scene, small container prolly

 EVERYTHING BELOW CAN BE ADDED LATER JUST DO THE TOP TWO FIRST

+# Written Breakdown
+---
+If you'd prefer a video breakdown, here's a link(INSERT HERE) to the video version of the breakdown.

 ## Particle Simulation Breakdown
 ---